Note: for more in-depth information about each priority on the NBCC website.

 Breast cancer is a not only an issue for all of us to be concerned and affected in some way, it is also a highly political issue.
 The federal government is the largest funder of biomedical research.
 Laws regulate and support access to care and health care systems.
 Third party payers are subject to state and federal regulations.
 In fact, every aspect of breast cancer is touched by public policy.
 It is key that those who influence that policy are educated and trained and have no agenda other than to save lives, and to end breast cancer.

-PRIORITY #2 $150 Million for the Department of Defense (DOD) Breast Cancer Research Program (BCRP) for FY2016: As a result of NBCC’s grassroots advocacy, the DOD BCRP was created in 1992 to "eradicate breast cancer by funding innovative, high-impact research through a partnership of scientists and consumers."
+PRIORITY #1 $150 Million for the Department of Defense (DOD) Breast Cancer Research Program (BCRP) for FY2018: As a result of NBCC’s grassroots advocacy, the DOD BCRP was created in 1992 to “eradicate breast cancer by funding innovative, high-impact research through a partnership of scientists and consumers.”
+The DOD BCRP is widely viewed as an innovative, unique, and efficient medical research model which has proven to be accountable to the public and has produced extraordinary results.
 NBCC seeks continued funding for this successful program.

 NBCC's Clinical Trials Partnerships Upcoming Clinical Trials for Women with Metastatic Breast Cancer

 NBCC is currently partnering with BioMarin and Pfizer on three upcoming clinical trials for women with metastatic breast cancer.
 Intervention offers the potential of improving the length and quality of life for patients already diagnosed with metastatic breast cancer.
 Trial accrual has begun for all three studies.

 NBCC advocates have been involved in many ways on these trials in the development of the protocols, as members of the Data Safety Monitoring Board, as reviewers of educational materials and consent forms and in conducting outreach activities to educate the public about the trials.